 On the other hand, if you’re budgeting with an irregular income, you may have some challenges getting it right at first.
 You’ll have to be even more diligent with tracking your spending and estimating your income, but it can be done!

 Paying expenses first means paying for your essentials, debt, and goals (savings and investments) first before you do any splurging or miscellaneous spending.

 The last thing you want is to find that you have overspent on what isn’t necessary and don’t have a way to pay your bills.

 However, that being said, it’s okay to splurge and have some fun money.
 Just make sure you are building your splurges into your budget so you can enjoy them guilt-free.

 Tracking your transactions allows you to make sure you stay within your budget and keeps you conscious of your spending habits.
 You can track your transactions in a spending journal, spreadsheet, or with an automated app or online tool.

-If you are just getting the hang of budgeting, it's a good idea to track your transactions and check in with your budget every day.
-It will only take a few minutes and it will help you stay on top of your finances.
-Plus, you'll be building up the essential habit of checking in on your finances frequently.
+If you are just getting the hang of budgeting, it’s a good idea to track your transactions and check in with your budget every day.
+It will only take a few minutes, and it will help you stay on top of your finances.
+Plus, you’ll be building up one of the essential money habits of checking in on your finances frequently.

+The budgeting method you choose can help you succeed financially.
 If you slip, brush yourself off and get back on track.
 Take the lessons you learned about budgeting from the previous month and apply them to the next.
-If you need hands-on budget counseling, that's ok too.